-6.4 Once the listing of a debt security is granted to the issuer, the issuer must ensure that, if there are any financial covenant clauses stated in a placing document or pricing supplement, such covenant information is calculated as specified in the placing document or pricing supplement and is released on SENS in accordance with the measures and notification timelines specified.
+6.4 Once the listing of a debt security is granted to the issuer, the issuer must ensure that, if there are financial covenant clauses stated in a placing document or pricing supplement, such covenant information must be tested as specified in the placing document or pricing supplement and the covenant level achieved must be released on SENS within 2 business days after testing.

-6.5 With regards to covenant information as referred to in 6.4 above, where there are no notification timelines specified in the placing document or pricing supplement, the issuer must release such information on SENS within 60 days after the required measurement period; and

-6.6 With regards to measurement of and compliance with covenants as referred to in 6.4 above, where the placing document or pricing supplement requires no disclosure in terms of measurement or compliance, the issuer must release a confirmation on SENS within two business days after the required measurement period that such covenant measurement has in fact been performed along with the covenant level achieved.
+6.5 Where the placing document or pricing supplement affords no timelines for the testing of covenants, the issuer must test the covenants and release an announcement on SENS of the covenant level achieved within two business days after the release of its annual financial statements or interim financial statements (if applicable).

 Item 4: Annotations